CurveDocs/curve-resources/docs/crvusd/loan-management.md

 ![loan strategies](../images/crvusd/loan_strategies_dark.svg#only-dark){: .centered }
 The above image shows 4 main quadrants:

-* **High risk and Passive**: these users are not afraid of soft-liquidations and also not afraid of borrowing near the maximum allowed.
-These users have the highest chance of being hard-liquidated.
+* **High risk and Passive**: This is a dangerous strategy, users employing this strategy typically max borrow and make very little changes to the loan until they close or are hard-liquidated.
+Some users are lucky and do well, but many are hard-liquidated.
+Use at your own risk.
-* **High risk and Active**: for those borrowing close to the maximum allowed, and actively adding and removing collateral, and debt as required to keep a loan healthy.
+* **High risk and Active**: Users with these loans are borrowing close to the maximum allowed, and actively adding and removing collateral, and debt as required to keep a loan healthy.
-* **Careful and Passive**: these users borrow at low LTV ratios so their soft-liquidation ranges are far below the current price.
-They relax and make only a few changes to their loans after significant price changes.
+* **Careful and Passive**: These loans are typically at low LTV ratios so their soft-liquidation ranges are far below the current price.
+These loans generally don't need much management and users may only alter their loans after significant price changes.
-* **Careful and Active**: they borrow at low LTV ratios but keep adding and removing capital and debt as required to stay away from soft-liquidation.
+* **Careful and Active**: Users borrow at low LTV ratios but actively manage the loans by adding and removing capital and debt as required to keep away from soft-liquidation.

 Example loans for each of the 4 quadrants are given in the [loan example section here](#loan-examples).
 The section directly below shows soft-liquidation losses based on user data, so prospective users can estimate losses.

 !!!warning "Actively managing loans is gas intensive"
     Actively managing loans is expensive when factoring in gas usage, loan size needs to be sufficient to offset this expense.
+As a general rule allow $\text{USD} \approx \text{gasPrice} \times 4$ to add collateral or repay debt, e.g. if gasPrice is 10 gWei allow \$40 to add collateral or repay debt.

 ---

 # **Soft Liquidation Losses**

 The data from all crvUSD loans so far has shown that for each band range a user can expect the following losses in the table below.
 Loss amount doesn't seem to be affected by the collateral asset used (i.e., losses from wBTC seem to be the very similar as wstETH).
 The band range was the biggest factor in how a user performed.
-As can be seen from the table **soft-liquidation losses are generally very low**, but keep in mind that high volatility periods can cause double digit losses.
+The table below shows **soft-liquidation losses are generally very low**, but keep in mind that high volatility periods can cause double digit losses.

 <div class="centered2" markdown="block">
 | band range | days of soft liq data | min loss/day | median loss/day | mean loss/day | std loss/day | max loss/day |